David G. Heckel: Scientific career

 Heckel studies the adaptations and mechanisms by which herbivorous insects find and exploit their host plants.
 He explores how these adaptations interact with other stresses encountered in the environment.
 A major strategy in his research is to utilize the pattern of genetic variation existing between populations, races, or species; and by mapping the genes and evaluating candidates to identify the mechanisms involved.
-He also uses this approach to study the genetic and physiological mechanisms by which insects evolve resistance to chemical and biological insectides, especially Cry toxins (Bt) from the bacterium Bacillus thuringiensis.
+He also uses this approach to study the genetic and physiological mechanisms by which insects evolve resistance to chemical and biological insecticides, especially Cry toxins (Bt) from the bacterium Bacillus thuringiensis.
 Additional focus is on patterns of genetic variability in host-races or pheromone-races of insects that appear to be in the process of forming new species.